aav7fl/website-legacy/_posts/2017-02-22-improving-jekyll-2017.md

 The last major change that I wanted to implement was **AMP** ([accelerated mobile pages](https://www.ampproject.org/)) to make is easier for mobile devices hitting my blog.
 This led down a rabbit hole of further changes.

-> Link to the [website source code](https://github.com/aav7fl/aav7fl.github.io/tree/2ff155a26e3c91837f35e794433fce7f3f020a30) right before this blog post was released.
+> Link to the [website source code](https://github.com/aav7fl/aav7fl.github.io/tree/2ff155a26e3c91837f35e794433fce7f3f020a30) right before this blog post was released; but it may be helpful to check out later revisions of code to see how things have changed.

 {% include toc.html %}